Residency for Tuition Purposes

 Q. Can I apply for residency for other states besides Kentucky?

 A. Yes.
-Murray State offers tuition discounts to students whose residency is in one of our regional states - AL, AR, IL, IN, MO and TN.
+Murray State offers tuition discounts to students whose residency is in one of our regional states (see the Bursar's Office website for a list of regional states).
 The same rules and regulations apply to determining regional state residency as it does to determining Kentucky residency.
 The same residency affidavit and supporting documents must be provided.

 Q. What is the residency of a dependent student?